kognifai/PoseidonNext-Framework/SDK-documentation/Authorization-Service.md

 # Description

-**Authorization Service** is one of the services of **Application Framework**, that helps in managing resources and their associated permissions.
+**Authorization Service** is one of the services of **Application Framework** that helps in managing resources and their associated permissions.

 ## Import